Torbraw/Dbot-Website/README.md

 # Dbot-Website

-This is the website for the Dbot project.
+This is the website for the Dbot Discord bot.